…by Jonas E. Alexis

 See Trita Parsi again.

 Paul R. Pillar, “Waltz and Iranian Nukes,” National Interest, June 20, 2012.

 Paul R. Pillar, “We Can Live with a Nuclear Iran,” Washington Monthly, March/April 2012.

 Thomas Sowell, “Who Lost Iraq?,” Jewish World Review, June 9, 2015.

 Andrew J. Bacevich, “How We Became Israel,” American Conservative, September 10, 2012.

 Thomas Sowell, “‘Intellectuals,’” TownHall.com, November 11, 2008.

-Posted by Jonas E. Alexis on July 12, 2017, With 1323 Reads Filed under Government & Politics, History.
+Posted by Jonas E. Alexis on July 12, 2017, With 1395 Reads Filed under Government & Politics, History.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.